DivanDesign/EvolutionCMS.snippets.ddSendFeedback/README.md

 	* **Required**

 * `senders->{$senderName}`
-	* Desctription: A sender, when the key is the sender name and the value is the sender parameters.
+	* Description: A sender, when the key is the sender name and the value is the sender parameters.
 		Keys are case insensitive (the following names are equal: `'Telegram'`, `'telegram'`, `'TELEGRAM'`, `'tEleGRaM'`, etc).
 	* Valid values: `object`
 	* **Required**

 * `senders->{$senderName}->tpl`
-	* Desctription: The template of a message/letter/data.
+	* Description: The template of a message/letter/data.
 		* All senders use this parameter as main data.
 		* For text senders (like `email`, `telegram`, etc) it is just a message you want to send in relevant format (e. g.
 HTML, Markdown, etc).
 		* For API senders (like `customhttprequest`) it is request data in HJSON/JSON format.